jordepic/DataHarness/readme.md

 #### **SetSchema**

-- **Request**: `SetSchemaRequest` with table name and optional `avro_schema` field
+- **Request**: `SetSchemaRequest` with table name and optional `avro_schema` and/or `iceberg_schema` fields
 - **Response**: `SetSchemaResponse` with success status
-- Allows associating an Avro schema with a DataHarness table, which is returned when fetching sources
+- Allows associating Avro and/or Iceberg schemas with a DataHarness table
+- Schemas are persisted and returned when loading tables

 ### Data Source Support